laochonlam/telegram_personal_assistant/README.md

 * notes_mode
 	* Input: `ANY STRING`
-		* Reply: "your data is saved into the database sucessfully!"
+		* Reply: "your data has been saved into the database sucessfully!"

 	* Input: "/p"
 		* Reply: `DATA IN RECENT 3 DAYS`